damoonsh/damoonsh/README.md

 - ***[Halite Competition](https://github.com/damoonsh/Halite)***: Reinforcement Learning competition were bots would compete against each other to gain the most halite.
 - ***[Mechanisms of Action](https://github.com/damoonsh/MoA)***: A novel approach to medical drug categorizing.
 - ***[Kaggle-Survey-2020](https://github.com/damoonsh/Kaggle-Survey-2020)***: Analysis of the released dataset of 20,000 people surveyed on kaggle website about their Data Science skills.
-- ***[INGV - Volcano Eruption Time Prediction](https://github.com/damoonsh/Volcano)***: Signal Data of 10,000 volcano were provided and we were to process the data and predict each volcano's eruption time.
+- ***[INGV - Volcanic Eruption Time](https://github.com/damoonsh/Volcano)***: Signal Data of 10,000 volcano were provided and we were to process the data and predict each volcano's eruption time.
 - ***[Boston Housing Competition](https://github.com/damoonsh/Housing-Competition)***: Ongoing and famous public dataset where the price of houses are predicted using the given features.
+- ***[Cassava Leaf Disease Classification](https://github.com/damoonsh/Cassava-Leaf-Disease-Classification)***: Multi Image Classification competition where the type of disease for any given leaf should be categorized using Computer Vision.

 # Web
 - ***HTML/CSS***: Took a course in University, also went over numerous YouTube tutorials.